Collegium Pharmaceutical (COLL)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Although Collegium Pharmaceutical hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked out well.
-Its five-year average ROIC was 14.7%, impressive for a healthcare business.
+Although Collegium Pharmaceutical hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked.
+Its five-year average ROIC was 13.5%, higher than most healthcare businesses.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Collegium Pharmaceutical’s ROIC has unfortunately decreased significantly.
+Unfortunately, Collegium Pharmaceutical’s ROIC has decreased over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-12. Key Takeaways from Collegium Pharmaceutical’s Q3 Results
+12. Key Takeaways from Collegium Pharmaceutical’s Q4 Results

 13. Is Now The Time To Buy Collegium Pharmaceutical?

-Collegium Pharmaceutical has some positive attributes, but it isn’t one of our picks.
+Collegium Pharmaceutical doesn’t top our investment wishlist, but we understand that it’s not a bad business.
 First off, its revenue growth was impressive over the last five years.
 And while Collegium Pharmaceutical’s subscale operations give it fewer distribution channels than its larger rivals, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Collegium Pharmaceutical’s P/E ratio based on the next 12 months is 6.3x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better stocks to buy right now.
+Collegium Pharmaceutical’s P/E ratio based on the next 12 months is 6.2x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are superior stocks to buy right now.